Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Gravitational orbital Hall effect for vortex light

 \subsection{The deviation angle of vortex light from the null geodesic plane}

 The transverse velocity of the vortex electromagnetic wave packet, which carries a total angular momentum of $\sigma+\ell$, can be derived from Eq. \eqref{y-sl} as:

-This expression indicates that the wave packet's transverse velocity can be modulated by both its SAM $\sigma$ and intrinsic OAM $\ell$.
+This expression indicates that the wave packet's transverse velocity can be modulated by both its spin $\sigma$ and intrinsic orbital angular momentum $\ell$.
 Importantly, near the gravitational source, with $t\ll b$, the transverse velocity of the electromagnetic wave packet does not significantly depend on the time $t$.
 This observation implies that the wave packet's transverse velocity is primarily governed by its distance from the gravitational source.

 Consider a vortex electromagnetic wave packet with a total angular momentum of $\sigma+\ell$, emitted from the coordinate origin.
 At $t=0$, it has an initial transverse velocity of $\text{d}\langle y\rangle_{\sigma,\ell}/\text{d}t=0$.
-As this wave packet moves away from the gravitational source, predominantly along the $z$-axis within the weak gravitational field, its distance from the gravitaional source can be approximately described by $r=\sqrt{b^2+t^2}$.
+As this wave packet moves away from the gravitational source, predominantly along the $z$-axis within the weak gravitational field, its distance from the gravitational source can be approximately described by $r=\sqrt{b^2+t^2}$.
 In this case, the wave packet's transverse velocity can be approximated as:

 with higher-order terms than $GM/b$ omitted for simplicity.

 Accordingly, as this wave packet moves away from the gravitational source towards infinity, its transverse velocity might not vanish and can be approximated by: